starschema/COVID-19-data/docs/index.md

 ### Transformations

-All applied transformation sets are documented in the `Jupyter` notebook: https://github.com/starschema/COVID-19-data/blob/master/notebooks/JHU_COVID-19.ipynb
+All applied transformation sets are documented in the `Jupyter` notebooks in the `notebooks/` folder.

 ## Credits